ibm-cloud-docs/vmwaresolutions/archiref/cr-dell/cr-dell-overview.md

 Within your {{site.data.keyword.cloud_notm}} account, you order a vCenter server instance with the following add-on services:

 * Edge Gateway – The edge gateway hosts the firewall appliances.
-* A firewall – Juniper®, Fortigate®, or Bring Your Own firewall is supported.
+* A firewall – Juniper®, FortiGate®, or Bring Your Own firewall is supported.

 After provisioning, you have full administrative access to the vCenter Server instance to deploy the following components the use your own licenses: